- Posted by admin

 Starting from version 1.6.68 of PBXMate, you can easily activate RNR technology.
 PBXMate allows you to define channels that record/write the reference data (e.g. record audio from the coffee corner) while other channels can use/read this reference data to remove this noise (e.g. phones calls of the agents in call center).

 In the above image, “2” is located in the coffee corner and recording the reference noise (i.e. writing the noise to RNR buffer 0).
 This noise is being used to clean the audio of agents coming from “3” and “10”.
 In other words, when the algorithm cleans the audio of both these calls (“3” & “10”), the reference noise in RNR buffer 0 is being read and removed from the call.

-[EDITED] For the latest updates on RNR implementation, please visit PBXMate page.
+[EDITED] For the latest updates on RNR implementation in contact centers, please visit PBXMate for call centers.

 RNR is a powerful technology that enables you to attenuate from your calls any type of noise including voices of other people talking around you.
 In order to enjoy this powerful technology you need to provide a reference signal that will enable the RNR algorithm to identify which voices/sounds should be considered as noise and should be attenuated.
 In addition to PBXMate, this algorithm is also available in our SDK products.
 For more information please contact us.